Written by Claire O'Brien

 Sun Jones, DNP, RN, FNP-BC, Systematic Plan of Program and Curriculum evaluator for the University of Phoenix College of Nursing, explains: “Even before the pandemic, there have been persistent staff shortages in all nursing fields.
 The impact of the COVID-19 pandemic has worsened the nursing shortage and is challenging the current workforce due to increased demand for healthcare-related services.”

-For the 2021-2031 decade, the U.S. Bureau of Labor Statistics (BLS) forecasts a 6% growth rate for registered nurses, which is about as fast as the average for all occupations, and a 40% growth rate for advanced practice registered nurse careers such as nurse anesthetists, nurse midwives and nurse practitioners.
+From 2022 to 2032, the U.S. Bureau of Labor Statistics (BLS) projects a 6% growth rate for registered nurses, which is about as fast as the average for all occupations, and a 38% growth rate for advanced practice registered nurse careers such as nurse anesthetists, nurse midwives and nurse practitioners.

 Jones adds that many companies offer certain benefits to attract nurses.
 Typical benefit packages for nurses can include paid sick time, tuition reimbursement, paid vacation, and health and life insurance.